glasnt/talks/2019_10_PyGotham.podium/slides.md

 ---

 class: title
-# .code[migrate] created to<br>reduce developer toil
+# .code[migrate/makemigrations] created to<br>reduce developer toil

 ???
-TODO CITATION (DJANGO CHAT?, Andrew Godwin mentioned this **somewhere**)

 The whole concept of automating the migration framework was design to reduce developer toil

+the migrations framework is designed to create the required database commands in order to make your models into real tables.

-Indeed django is a database agnostic web framework, so you houldn't have to worry
+And it doesn't matter which database you choose, django is a database agnostic web framework, so you don't have to worry.

 ---
 <div class="shell-wrap"><p class="shell-top-bar">bash</p><p class="shell-body">